 Over the years, the building facilities were improved, first under B. Marcus Priteca's continuing direction and after his death in 1971 by his former associate Richard McCann.
 In 1972, Longacres underwent a large expansion that increased the Club House by 20,000 square feet, adding a number of separate lounges served by closed circuit television.
 In 1974, the open-air, six-tiered Gazebo featuring 2,500 seats was added.
 In 1978 the Paddock Club opened, offering reserved seating for 1,200.
 In 1982 the track added a 1,500-seat North Grandstand Terrace.
 In 1984 the North Grandstand was built behind the Gazebo, adding 900 seats, more eating areas, and additional betting windows.

 On May 18, 1973, Longacres introduced so-called exotic wagering with $5 Exacta betting.
-Exotic betting is any wager that is not a straight bet.
-Further exotic betting options such as trifectas (picking the top six finishers of a race in the exact order), daily doubles (picking the winners of two specific races), and Pick Six (choosing the winners of six consecutive races) soon followed.
-Payoffs from these exotic races are higher than straight wagers.
+Further exotic betting options such as trifectas (picking the top three finishers of a race in the exact order), and the Pick Six (choosing the winners of six consecutive races) soon followed.
 By 1981, nearly 10,000 fans attended Longacres each day during racing season.
 By 1983 these fans were wagering a daily average of $1.238 million.

 In 1981 Longacres installed the Autotrack Cash/Sell System, a computerized wagering system.
 Computerized betting meant that betters could buy or cash tickets at any window, wager in advance throughout the day, and place bets nonverbally by filling in a betting slip.
 Morrie Alhadeff called the automated betting system "the most exciting single innovation ever presented to racing fans in all the years I've been here" (Seattle Post-Intelligencer, April 5, 1981).